NFL bubble watch: 32 veterans who could be cut before Week 1

 Wide receiver Aldrick Robinson

 Robinson signed with the Niners in the 2017 offseason as a steady, reliable veteran who knew coach Kyle Shanahan's offense, and he went on to post 19 catches for 260 yards and two touchdowns.
-With Pierre Garcon returning from injury and the addition of second-rounder Dante Pettis and intriguing seventh rounder Richie James, the Niners' receiver group now looks pretty crowded.
+With Pierre Garcon returning from injury and the addition of second-rounder Dante Pettis and intriguing seventh-rounder Richie James, the Niners' receiver group now looks pretty crowded.
 Robinson still offers some veteran guidance and is a Shanahan favorite, but the numbers game could still leave him on the outside looking in. -- Nick Wagoner

 Seattle Seahawks